Long Island Personal Injury Lawyer

 If you suffered a personal injury through no fault of your own, you may already suspect that you have legal options to seek monetary recovery from those responsible.
 What you might not know is who that responsible party is.

 For instance, if the property owner leases the property to a tenant (say, for instance, a retail store), the lease agreement may contain terms that dictate who is responsible for what.
-In these cases, if poor maintenance of the space causes a slip and fall, the tenant may be the party liable for the harms.
-These situations may also arise if a property owner were to contract with third parties to provide services, such as maintenance companies or snow removal services.
+In these cases, if poor maintenance of the space causes a slip and fall, the tenant may be liable for the harm.
+These situations may also arise if a property owner contracts with third parties to provide services, such as maintenance companies or snow removal services.

 Other situations that may involve issues with identifying liability include multi-vehicle collisions, product defects, and construction accidents.
 If you are not sure who to sue for your damages, speak to a Long Island personal injury attorney first about your options.

-How to File a Personal Injury Claim on Long Island
+How to File a Personal Injury Claim in Long Island

 Filing a personal injury claim may seem like a daunting task, especially if you have never been through this type of process before.
 Personal injury law can be confusing and challenging to understand on your own.
-That is why it is always in your best interests to hire an experienced Long Island personal injury attorney.
+That is why hiring an experienced personal injury attorney is always in your best interests.

 To begin, you must draft a complaint.
-The complaint is a formal legal document that explains who you are, who the defendant is, how you were injured, and the damages you want to be covered.
+The complaint is a formal legal document explaining who you are, who the defendant is, how you were injured, and the damages you want covered.
 The complaint must follow specific formatting rules and contain specific information about your case.
 If the rules are not followed, or certain information is missing, the complaint might be rejected, and we will have to start all over.

 Once your complaint is filed with the proper court, we must notify the defendant and any other parties involved in the lawsuit.
 They must be given a chance to review the complaint and respond.
 If they respond by denying your claims, we move another step closer to a trial.
 If they do not respond, we can ask the court to issue a default judgment in your favor.

-Time Limits on Filing a Long Island Personal Injury Claim
+Time Limit to File a Long Island Personal Injury Lawsuit

 Compensation in a Personal Injury Claim on Long Island